rakyll/reviews/style-packages.md

 +++

 Go is about naming and organization as much as everything else in the language.
-Go code lives in a package, a package is the entry point to access Go code.
-Understanding and establishing good practices around packages is important to write effective Go code.

 Well-organized Go code is easy to discover, use and read.
 Well-organized code is as critical as well designed APIs.
 The location, name, and the structure of your packages are the first elements your users see and interact with.

-A package, the minimal structure to organize Go code, is a directory/folder with multiple files.
+This document's goal is to guide you with common good practices not set rules.
+You will always need to use your own judgement to pick the most elegant solution for yourself.

+## Packages
+All Go code is organized into packages.
+A package in Go is simply a directory/folder with one or more `.go` files inside of it.
+Go packages provide isolation and organization of code similar to how directories/folders organize files on a computer.

+All Go code lives in a package and a package is the entry point to access Go code.
+Understanding and establishing good practices around packages is important to write effective Go code.

 ----

-## Organization
+## Package Organization

 Let's begin with suggestions how you should organize Go code and explain conventions about locating Go packages.

 ### Use multiple files

-If you have a large package, feel free to use many files.
+A package is a directory with one or more Go files.
+Feel free to separate your code into as many files as logically make sense for optimal readability.

-For example, an HTTP package might have been logically separated into different files according to the HTTP aspect the file handles.
+For example, an HTTP package might have been separated into different files according to the HTTP aspect the file handles.
 In the following example, an HTTP package is broken down into a few files: header types and code, cookie types and code, the actual HTTP implementation, and